Victorian fashion: Silhouette

-The style of the 1870s was characterized by an abundance of draperies and trims, beginning the rococo revival.
-The trend for broad skirts slowly disappeared during the 1870s, as women started to prefer a slimmer silhouette.
-The waistline of the early 1870s was high, necklines varied, while armscye remained off the shoulder.
+The style of the 1870s was characterized by an abundance of draperies and trims, in a rococo revival.
+The trend for broad skirts slowly disappeared during the 1870s, as the skirts moved from a crinolette supported form to the bustle and later a more streamlined silhouette.
+The waistline of the early 1870s was high, necklines varied, while armsyce remained off the shoulder.
 An overskirt was extremely popular, often tied up into an apron effect at the front with a polonaise or puffed draperies at the back.

-A black net ball dress from 1874, with back draperies and an overskirt.

-Over time, the overskirt shortened into a detached basque, resulting in an elongation of the bodice over the hips.
-As the bodices grew longer in 1873, the polonaise was thus introduced into the Victorian dress styles.
-A polonaise is a garment featuring both an overskirt and bodice together.
-The tournure was also introduced, and along with the polonaise, it created an illusion of an exaggerated rear end.

-By 1874, skirts began to taper in the front and were adorned with trimmings, while sleeves tightened around the wrist area.
-Towards 1875 to 1876, bodices featured long but even tighter laced waists, and converged at a sharp point in front.
-Bustles lengthened and slipped even lower, causing the fullness of the skirt to further diminish.
-Extra fabric was gathered together behind in pleats, thus creating a narrower but longer tiered, draped train too.
-Due to the longer trains, petticoats had to be worn underneath in order to keep the dress clean.

-An English sheer summer dress with polonaise from around 1875.

-In 1877, dresses moulded to fit the figure, as increasingly slimmer silhouettes were favored.
-This was allowed by the invention of the cuirass bodice, which extends downwards to the hips and upper thighs.
-Although dress styles took on a more natural form, corsetry was still required and the train was often supported with a cage.
-The armscye, for the first time in the period, moved from a dropped position up to the shoulders and would remain there for the rest of the era.
+Beginning in 1877, dresses moulded to fit the figure, as increasingly slimmer and more restrictive silhouettes were favored.
+Although dress styles took on a more natural form, corsetry was still required and the now de regueur train was often supported with a bustle cage.
+The armscye, for the first time in the Victorian period, moved from a dropped position up to the shoulders and would remain there for the rest of the era.

+The most famous designer of this conservative, very fitted and restrictive style was British-born but Paris-based Frederick Worth, who designed the “princess” construction for dresses, which we still use today, and who popularized and then “killed,” according to his obituary in The Lady’s Treasury, the crinoline cage.
+The princess construction was named for Alexandra, Princess of Wales, who preferred a lean, tailored style.
+By 1879 corsets were being built using "princess" seams to support the tailoring of the smooth, straight dresses like the ones designed by Maison Worth.

+Because Queen Victoria had been wearing mourning dress since 1861, Princess Alexandra was expected to lead in the haute couture of the day.
+She set a trend for tailored dresses that was quickly picked up by women of all classes.
+Unlike the tailored designs, what Maison Worth created was ornate with many decorative elements, including fringe, which was widely used (along with ribbon, braid, ball fringe, ruching, epaulettes, pieces of the same fabric in a lighter or darker shade, pieces of a different-textured fabric like velvet or velveteen, etc.).

+No single silhouette dominated the 1870s, however, because of the different lines created by the bustle, the overskirt and the layers of the polonaise, or a combination of these three skirt treatments.
+Foundation garments changed very little, although perhaps the greatest change came in corsets.
+In 1870 women were wearing corsets that came to just below the waist with a pointed center front.